Kanomble/celery_blast/README.md

 that gets processed.
-As a first step of BLAST database creation, the user has to define the level of assembly completeness (e.g. 'Complete Genome', 'Chromosome', 'Contig' and 'Scaffold'), secondly the user can filter the summary file with taxonomic informations.
+As a first step of BLAST database creation, the user has to define the level of assembly completeness (e.g. 'Complete Genome', 'Chromosome', 'Contig' and 'Scaffold'), furthermore users can filter the summary file with taxonomic informations.
 For example, the user could specify the assembly levels of the new database as `Complete Genome` and `Chromosome` and the `apes.taxids` file as basis for taxonomic limitation.